-- Guidelines will allow volunteers and Learning Assistants to understand your questions more easily.
-Thus they will be able to answer them instead of asking you for clarifications or, in the worst case, ignoring your question.
+- Guidelines will allow volunteers to understand your questions more easily.
+Thus, they’ll be able to answer them instead of asking you for clarifications or, in the worst case, ignoring your question.

-- They will also help your peers in discovering similar questions over search more easily.
-Similarly, if you hold your peers accountable to these guidelines, it may just help you when you’ve got the same question some day!
+- They’ll also help your peers in discovering similar questions over search more easily.
+Similarly, if you hold your peers accountable to these guidelines, it may just help you when you’ve got the same question someday!

-Whenever you ask a technical question in the Q&A category of our Community, please follow the following guidelines:
+Whenever you ask a technical question in the Q&A category of our Community, please follow these guidelines:

-It is almost impossible to read code that does not use Markdown.
+It’s almost impossible to read code that doesn’t use Markdown.
 So do enclose any code inside a pair of